KenyanGeek/mikanda/README.md

-# mikanda
+# Mikanda
-A repository for deep learning models in ecological applications
+A repository for deep learning models in ecological applications (in progress)